Jason-Duffy/AVRly/getting-started/README.md

 First we need to flash the fuse settings.
 To do this, type `make fuses` and the values from your Makefile will be written to the chip.
 You only need to do this when a chip is new, in an unknown state (eg. when re-used from a previous project) or you want to change the fuse settings.
 These new settings will be "burned" into the register and remain the same even after the chip is powered down.

 ## Flash the Code
 Now we are finally ready to flash the code.
-Type `make flash`, and the source code will be compiled and written to the MCU.
+Type `make flash`, and the source code will be compiled, linked and written to the MCU.

-### Make commands:
+### Basic Make Commands:
 - `make` to compile the source code based on the settings in your Makefile.
 - `make flash` to compile and flash the code to the target MCU.
 - `make clean` to delete the compiled output files from the current directory.